Skip to content

 We encourage projects that:

-• collectively reflect the full breadth and complexity of American art and its histories through the artists represented, voices included, and stories told
+• generate knowledge and interpretive frameworks that collectively reflect the full breadth and complexity of American art and its histories through the artists represented, voices included, and stories told

-• engage artists, scholars, and communities who present a plurality of perspectives and methods, including intercultural and interdisciplinary approaches
+• engage artists, scholars, and communities who offer a plurality of perspectives and methods, including intercultural and interdisciplinary approaches

-• catalyze inclusive and expansive practices in the field of American art
+• model inclusive practices and expansive histories in the field of American art

 Eligibility

-If an organization has received a Collections research and planning grant, it may subsequently apply for Collections implementation support for the same project.
+If an organization has received a Collections planning grant, it may subsequently apply for Collections implementation support for the same project.

 Currently, we do not accept requests for: